The Ultimate Sportsbetting Poker Review

 Player numbers have also steadily grown since launch, largely a feature of the easy deposits and US players looking for new homes after being shunted by the former market leaders.

-Sports and casino players used to immediate feedback or not forced to directly act to decide the outcome of a bet tend to play poker more for a quick thrill and big bets and bluffs rather than the disciplined grinding winning poker often calls for.
+Sports and casino players used to immediate feedback or not forced to directly act to decide the outcome of a bet tend to play poker more for a quick thrill.
+Big bets and bluffs give them that over the disciplined grinding winning poker usually calls for.

 The rebuy format encourages loose gameplay

-The rebuy/add-on format that SportsBetting uses almost exclusively feeds that mentality, always offering more chips despite playing poorly enough to keep going broke.
+The rebuy/add-on format that Sportsbetting Poker uses almost exclusively feeds that mentality, always offering more chips despite playing poorly enough to keep going broke.

 Patient tournament players and those who want to save the rebuy fees can capitalize on the rush that seems to dominate the early stages.